ViktorKW/quiz_bro_bot/README.md

 # Telegram Quiz Bot
 !["Show case gif"](./assets/showcase.gif)

-Telegram Quiz Bot is a Telegram quiz bot that provides an interactive quiz experience by retrieving random questions from the OpenTriviaDatabase.
-The bot offers a wide range of categories for users to choose from, making it an engaging platform for testing their knowledge and having fun.
+Telegram Quiz Bot is a Telegram quiz bot that provides an interactive quiz experience by retrieving questions from the OpenTriviaDatabase.
+The bot offers a wide range of categories for users to choose from.

 ## Bot Commands